Seq # 362710070

 Flight periods

-The adults have been observed from the end of May till mid September.
+The adults have usually been observed from mid-May till late September.

 Observed on